yorgoh/qiskit-metal/README.md

 * Check the *Common Issues* section at the bottom of these README if you run into problems.
 * Please contact us on slack if you run into issues

-At this point you can already use qiskit-metal through jupyter notebook.
+You can already use qiskit-metal through jupyter notebook.
 However, if you prefer using jupyter lab, you will need to execute a couple of extra steps.

 #### 4 (Optional) Jupyter lab